 Income Taxes.
-In Fiscal 2012, we recorded income tax expense of \$60 million on pretax income from continuing operations of \$13 million, and in Fiscal 2011, we recorded income tax expense of \$92 million on a pretax loss from continuing operations of \$18 million.
+In Fiscal 2012, we recorded income tax expense of \$60 million on pretax income from continuing operations of \$113 million, and in Fiscal 2011, we recorded income tax expense of \$92 million on a pretax loss from continuing operations of \$18 million.
 Our effective tax rate on income from continuing operations was approximately 53% for Fiscal 2012.
-Our effective tax rate on our loss from continuing operations was approximately 522% for Fiscal 2011.
+Our effective tax rate on our loss from continuing operations was approximately 52% for Fiscal 2012.
+Our effective tax rate on our loss from continuing operations was approximately 52% for Fiscal 2011.
 There are four significant factors impacting our book income tax rate.
 First, we are profitable in the foreign jurisdictions in which we operate and therefore must provide foreign income taxes even while we have a book loss in the United States.
 Our book loss in the U.S. is the result of substantially all of our debt and restructuring costs being incurred in our U.S. entities.
 Second, since there is a valuation allowance against U.S. deferred tax assets, we are unable to record any financial statement benefit related to our U.S. domestic losses.
 This impact is further exacerbated by the tax amortization of certain domestic indefinite lived intangible assets.
 The deferred tax liabilities created by the tax amortization of these intangibles cannot be used to offset corresponding increases in net operating loss deferred tax assets in determining the Company's domestic valuation allowance.
 This results in additional net domestic tax expense despite the U.S. domestic book losses.
 Third, in Fiscal 2012, we recognized a \$14 million tax benefit from the release of a portion of our U.S. valuation allowance, as discussed below, in connection with the purchase of FURminator.
 Finally, in Fiscal 2011, our consolidated pretax income was close to break even, which created a high effective tax rate as this rate is calculated by dividing tax expense into pretax income (loss).